andywales83/tech_growth_mindset/README.md

 ### **Registration & Sign Up Page**

 - The Registration page again features a simple form, where the user can input a username, email address and password.
 The form was designed to be as simple and fuss free as possible, in order to promote a positive user experience from the start.
+- The form uses validation or error feedback when they enter information in to the input fields.
 - If a user navigates to the registration page but already has an account, they can navigate to the login page via the login link.
 This can also be accessed via the Login page link in the navbar.

 ### **Login Page**